osanchez2323/Portfolio/README.md

 # Portfolio

 Repository containing a series of projects as part of my data science portfolio.
+Titles are links to my [blog.](https://medium.com/@osanchez2323)